joseph-a-levine/authoring/_older/2023_books.md

 **American Hookup: The New Culture of Sex on Campus**, Lisa Wade

+**Life in Crisis: the Ethical Journey of Doctors without Borders**, Peter Redfield

 **The Book of Strange New Things**, Michel Faber

 **Six: The Untold Story of America's First Women in Space**, Loren Grush